UCSB-CS-Using-GitHub-In-Courses/github-acad-scripts/README.md

 (2) Into lab00_startingPoint, Put the files you want every student to have in their lab00 repo when they first clone it.

-(3) Setup an environment variable called GHAW_START_PT (GHAW=github academic workflow) that points to this starting point directory, e.g. in bash:
+(3) Setup an environment variable called GHA_START_PT (GHA=github academic workflow) that points to this starting point directory, e.g. in bash:

-export GHAW_START_PT=~/courses/CS1/CS1_F13_Labs
+export GHA_START_PT=~/courses/CS56/CS45_F13_Labs

-The scripts will look in that directory for the subdirectory XXX_startingPoint (where XXX is the name of your assignment).
+The scripts will look in that directory for a subdirectory with the same name as your assignment